-Students interested in the Nursing Program (0622) must complete the nursing application for admission and a supplemental nursing document.
+Students interested in the Nursing Program (0622) must complete the nursing application for admission.
 Accepted applicants must provide documentation of a current America Heart Association CPR certification and a completed health form prior to the beginning of the first semester.
 The Nursing program is a competitive admission program and is limited to those students who have successfully completed the prerequisites prescribed for the program.
-Refer to the program description for further detail.
+Refer to the program description for further details.